The Edmond Genealogical Society

 We are here to encourage the science of genealogy; to help others gather genealogical information; and to preserve, protect and publish information of importance.
 We are here to serve visitors as well as our members.

 Web site overview:

-Free genealogy assistance is available for those who come early (5:30 p.m.) to the meeting.
+Guests are always welcome to attend.
+Free genealogy assistance from EGS members is available for those who come early (5:30p.m.) to the meeting.

-The Edmond Genealogical Society meeting is free and open to the public, beginning with a social time at 6:00 p.m.
+The EGS monthly meeting is free and open to the public, beginning with a social time at 6:00 p.m.
 The program will start promptly at 6:30 p.m.
-Enter through the doors at the rear of the church building.
-The church offers plenty of parking and is fully handicapped accessible.
+Enter through the doors at the rear of the LDS Church building.
+The Church offers plenty of parking and is fully handicapped accessible.

 The EGS meets on the third Monday evening of each month, with speakers on subjects of interest to genealogists and historians.
 Membership is open to anyone interested in historical or genealogical research.

 Next month's presentation, on Monday, September 16th, will feature Pam Kirkland, Director of the Family History Center in Moore who will present "Using Ancestry.com".

 Edmond Genealogical Society